 Montclair Kimberley Academy, established in 1974, is the product of the merger of three separate schools, each with a reputation for providing an outstanding education: Montclair Academy, a boys' school founded in 1887; The Kimberley School, a girls' school founded in 1906; and Brookside, a coed school founded in 1925.
 Today's MKA has built on that tradition of excellence and offers its diverse student body a rigorous, yet innovative, college-preparatory education.

 MKA, one of the largest coeducational independent day schools in New Jersey, is committed to providing every student in grades Pre-K - 12 with opportunities to develop to their infinite potential, in terms of both their intellect and their character.
-Guided by our motto - Knowledge, Vision, Integrity - the school encourages active participation in the arts, athletics and service learning to enhance the growth fostered by our challenging academic curriculum.
+Guided by our motto - Knowledge, Vision, Integrity - the school encourages active participation in the arts, athletics and community engagement to enhance the growth fostered by our challenging academic curriculum.
 Three age-appropriate campuses and a commitment to diversity and faculty professional development are hallmarks of the MKA experience.

 Following the efforts of some leading Montclair citizens to prepare their sons for college, Montclair Academy was founded in 1887 with 32 boys under the tutelage of John MacVicar.
 By 1891, the school had expanded to include a boarding facility and was renamed the Montclair Military Academy.
 At the end of the First World War, the school name reverted to Montclair Academy and by 1925 had an enrollment of close to 300 boys with Dr. Walter Head as owner and headmaster.
 The counterpart for some of Montclair's young ladies was Miss Waring's School and Studio, which opened in 1906 with 46 students and 10 teachers led by headmistress Mary Kimberley Waring.
 The school was renamed in 1909 when Mary Jordan joined her as co-principal, and the two women ran The Kimberley School for more than 30 years until it incorporated as a nonprofit institution in 1941.
 In 1925, a group of local parents founded Brookside School, a progressive, coeducational school for Kindergarten through grade six, with 30 students, six teachers, many pets and an active, cooperative parent body.